New Home Closings and Prices in Spokane Climb According to Latest Figures

 There was a rise in new home closings in the Spokane, WA market in September year-over-year, and there were signals that the market may be improving as the percentage rise was better than August 2013.
 New home closings saw a 31.6% hike from a year earlier to 50.
 This came on the heels of a 28.1% hike year-over-year in August.

 A total of 715 new homes were sold during the 12 months that ended in September, up from 703 for the year that ended in August.

-Out of all housing closings, new home closings accounted for 14.2%.
-This marks a rise from 9.2% of total closings a year earlier.
-For new and existing homes, closings climbed year-over-year in February after also increasing in January year-over-year.
+Out of all housing closings, new home closings made up 7.1%.
+As a part of the whole, new home closings were 7.3% a year earlier.
+For new and existing homes, closings gained year-over-year in September after also increasing in August year-over-year.

 Pricing and Mortgage Trends

 In September, the average value of new homes saw a 9.9% bump year-over-year as it grew to $267,820 per unit.
 This gain is an improvement over the 8.3% rise in August year-over-year.

 For newly sold homes, the average mortgage size saw a lift year-over-year along with new home prices.
 In September 2013, the average mortgage size on newly sold homes saw a 4.2% hike from a year earlier.
 In August 2013, average mortgage size jumped 11.8% from a year earlier.